-Boeing 737 MAX 8 aircraft ban causes planes to turn back mid-flight
+Boeing 737 Max 8 aircraft ban causes planes to turn back mid-flight

 "The plane rotated two times in the air, and it had some smoke coming from the back then, it hit the ground and exploded," farmer Tamrat Abera said.

-A pilot who saw the crash site minutes after the disaster told the AP the plane appeared to have "slid directly into the ground."
-Capt.
-Solomon Gizaw was among the first people dispatched to find the crash site, which was discovered by Ethiopia's air force.
+A pilot who saw the crash site minutes after the disaster told AP the plane appeared to have "slid directly into the ground."
+Captain Solomon Gizaw was among the first people dispatched to find the crash site, which was discovered by Ethiopia's air force.

 Investigators on Monday found the jetliner's two flight recorders at the crash site.
-An airline official, however, told the AP one recorder was partially damaged.
+An airline official told AP one recorder was partially damaged.

-"The engine is here, the wreckage, the humans, the flesh and remains, still we are collecting," said one investigator at the site, Amdey Fanta
+"The engine is here, the wreckage, the humans, the flesh and remains, still we are collecting," said Amdey Fanta, an investigator at the site.

 The carrier had been using five of the planes and was awaiting delivery of 25 more.